 Some people want a less-sweet syrup, which is perfectly fine.
 You can add sugar to taste if you want.
 The tradeoff is longevity.
 If you don’t use this much sugar, your syrup will not store as long; sugar is a preservative.
-Done my way, this syrup will store in the fridge a long time, easily six months — if you can stop yourself from eating it.
+Done my way, this syrup will store in the fridge a long time, easily a year or more — if you can stop yourself from eating it.

 Makes about 1 quart.